-We have audited Pittsburgh Water and Sewer Authority's (Authority), a component unit of the City of Pittsburgh (City),

-Pennsylvania, compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Authority's major federal program for the year ended December 31, 2020.
-The Authority's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the Pittsburgh Water and Sewer Authority's (Authority), a component unit of the City of Pittsburgh (City), Pennsylvania, compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Authority's major federal programs for the year ended December 31, 2021.
+The Authority's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.